mysticcoders/www/_posts/2009-07-21-development-and-deployment-mode-how-to-configure-it.markdown

 tags: []
 comments: true
 ---
 There are four supplied methods in the <a href="http://wicket.apache.org" target="_blank">Wicket</a> framework for changing your configuration from development to deployment and vice-versa.
-The two possible values for this configuration parameter is "development" or "deployment".<a id="more"></a><a id="more-55"></a>\n
+The two possible values for this configuration parameter is "development" or "deployment".<a id="more"></a><a id="more-55"></a>

-Method one, context-param in web.xml:\n
+Method one, context-param in web.xml:

 <pre lang="xml" colla="+">
     <context-param>
         <param-name>configuration</param-name>
         <param-value>development</param-value>
     </context-param>
 </pre>
-An init-param in the WicketFilter in your web.xml:\n
+An init-param in the WicketFilter in your web.xml:

 <pre lang="xml" colla="+">
     <filter>
         <filter-name>wicketFilter</filter-name>